 Proponents of the Curly Girl Method will know exactly what we're talking about.
 In order to get really defined-looking waves, you need to give your wet locks a little push in the right direction.

 "Your hair will dry in the shape that you leave it in," says Moore.
 "The more attention you pay to twisting your curls and placing shape in your hair, the better your outcome will be."
-This means scrunching excess water out of your locks (rather than overdoing it with a towel), in addition to twisting your locks into spirals after working product into your hair.
+This means scrunching excess water out of your locks (rather than overdoing it with a towel), and then twisting your locks into spirals after working product into your hair.

 Moore also suggests using clips at the roots to make sure they stay lifted.
 And if you're planning on sleeping on damp hair, consider gathering your hair into a pineapple ponytail.
 For this technique, pile your curls on top of your head and use a large clip or scrunchie to secure them loosely.
 Not only will this pineapple trick preserve your curls while you sleep, but it'll also give great lift at the roots.